oznu/unifi-events/README.md

   console.log(data)
 })

-// Listen for users and guests disconnecting to the network unifi.on('disconnected', (data) => {
+// Listen for users and guests disconnecting from the network unifi.on('disconnected', (data) => {
   console.log(data)
 })